-Hotel staff – Porters, housekeeping, pool bar waiters
+How to tip hotel staff in Greece – Porters, housekeeping, pool bar waiters

 Wherever you go in Greece, you will find many different types of accommodation.

 Some people will stay in a budget hotel or simple self-catering apartment.
-Others will choose the more luxurious options, such as villas and boutique hotels in Mykonos and Santorini.
+Others will choose the more luxurious options, such as villas and boutique hotels in Athens, Santorini and Mykonos.

 Most of the budget-friendly, family-run properties will not have a porter.
-In some cases, the owner or receptionist will offer to help you with your luggage, and tipping wouldn’t be expected in this case.
+In some cases, the owner or receptionist will offer to help you with your luggage, and they wouldn’t expect tips in this case.

 On the other hand, if you are staying at an upscale hotel, you will usually have a porter help you with your suitcases.
 There will also be room service might bring a meal or drinks to your hotel room.
 Leaving some extra money will be appreciated.

 You could tip porters and room service directly.
 A 5 or 10 euro note would be suitable, especially if they had to go up and down dozens of steps or if you had lots of luggage.